Are South Carolina Records Public?

 - Public property records

 While most records are open to the public, some records are only selectively available.
-For instance, certified copies of Alabama death records are not open to the public.
+For instance, certified copies of South Carolina death records are not open to the public.
 Access is restricted to certain eligible requesters, including the decedent’s family members and legal representatives of family members.
 However, the public may obtain uncertified copies after submitting a statement confirming the death, the county, and the date of death.

 Who Can Access South Carolina Public Records?